indrabasak/spring-loadtime-weaving-example/README.md

 ```

 ### Run
-You will need to use the `-javaagent:` JVM argument whenever you run the
+You need to use the `-javaagent:` JVM argument whenever you run the
 executable Spring Boot jar.

-Here is the command for running the application.
+Here is the command to run the application:

-In the example shown below, it's expected that the `aspectjweaver.jar`
-is located in the `lib` directory.

 ```
 java -javaagent:lib/aspectjweaver-1.8.13.jar -jar spring-loadtime-weaving-example-1.0.0.jar
 ```
+In the example shown below, it's expected that the `aspectjweaver.jar`
+is located in the `lib` directory.

 ### Usage
 Once the application starts up at port `8080`, you can access the swagger UI at